-So, while related searches don’t ease the typing process in any way, they do get top billing on results pages—and provide convenient shortcuts for customers searching for info on your business.
+So, while Google-related searches don’t ease the typing process in any way, they do get top billing on results pages, and provide convenient shortcuts for customers searching for info on your business.

-And when something bad is listed in a related search for your brand, you may be scrambling to learn how to delete related searches and stop the bleeding in a hurry.
+And when something bad is listed in a related search for your brand, you may be scrambling to learn how to delete it and restore your reputation in a hurry.

 As we know, Google Autocomplete and Related Search were designed to make the search process easier and faster for the user.

-Without an effective, affordable SEO strategy or services to tackle your Autocomplete problem, your business edges ever closer to the point of no return—a position from which your company’s shrinking integrity, potential and profitability may be impossible to restore.
+Without an effective, affordable SEO strategy or services to tackle your Autocomplete problem, your business edges ever closer to the point of no return.
+This is a position from which your company’s shrinking integrity, potential, and profitability may be impossible to restore.

-What you can do, however, is try to change your brand narrative—to bulk up your search engine presence organically through the combination of SEO shortcuts and multilayered strategies that combat the negative item that created the lousy prediction in the first place.
+What you can do, however, is trying to change your brand narrative to bulk up your search engine presence organically through the combination of SEO shortcuts and multilayered strategies.
+This will combat the negative item that created the lousy prediction in the first place

 Step one is to identify the negative terms that most often pop up in searches of your name.
 For example, if searchers continually receive such suggestions as “bad reviews” or “complaints,” when searching your brand, those will be the terms you’ll want to target throughout your autocomplete campaign.